LorenJAnderson/linear-oed/batch/README.md

 # Batch Design

-This folder details the algorithm in sections **III-A** and **IV-A** of the paper.
+This directory details the algorithm in sections **III-A** and **IV-A** of the paper.

-`experiment.py`: Generates a `batch_scores.p` file which is used for generating the data table and figure.
-This code runs is under one minute.
+`experiment.py` generates a `batch_scores.p` file that contains all batch design sequences of length 10 and corresponding scores.
+This data is used for generating the table and figure.
+This code runs in under one minute.

-`table.py`: Prints a table of design sequence scores of desired ranks.
+`table.py` prints a table of design sequence scores of desired ranks, which can be specified in the file.

-`figure.py`: Saves a histogram `batch_results.png` of the objective scores.
+`figure.py` saves a histogram `batch_results.png` of the scores.